Sherry and Mike

-In 2011, Sherry and Mike Whisler decided to each give a generous gift: the gift of life.
+In 2011, Sherry and Mike Whisler both decided to give a generous gift: the gift of life.

 Sherry Whisler and Kristin Harris